PostgresApp/PostgresApp/index.md

 Quick Installation Guide
 -----------------
-1. Download Postgres.app
+1. Download
-2. Double click Postgres.app
+2. Double Click
-3. Add `/Applications/Postgres.app/Contents/Versions/9.4/bin` to your `$PATH`
+3. To use the command line programs, [set up your `$PATH`](documentation/cli-tools.html)
-4. Done!
+4. If you prefer a graphical app, check out the [list of GUI tools](documentation/gui-tools.html)

 What's In The Box?
 ------------------